Last Updated on

 - Include a range of vegetables in your diet to make sure your baby gets the nutrients essential for growth.

 - Make sure you consult a doctor and take proper vitamins supplements.
-These ensure that you get the nutrition which food cannot alone may not suffice
+These ensure that you get the nutrition that food can alone not suffice.

 - Lean meat, little red meat, fish, eggs, pulses are all good choices to include in your diet as they contain easily-digestible proteins.